 Samsung devices have a special partition dedicated to certain rather important information about the device itself.
-It includes device’s IMEI (MEID or ESN), radio data, MAC address, your phone number, data provisioning parameters etc. In short, it’s very important for your phone to function normally.
-That is why, we are showing you a way of backing up EFS Partition before it gets disrupted in any way, shape or form.
+It includes device’s IMEI (MEID or ESN), radio data, MAC address, your phone number, data provisioning parameters, etc. In short, it’s very important for your phone to function normally.
+That is why we are showing you the way to backup EFS partition on Galaxy Note 4 so that you can restore it later.

 EFS is a vital partition found on most Android devices and if is corrupted somehow, the IMEI of your phone might disappear and the outcome will be nightmarish.
 You won’t be able to use any connectivity features such as making calls or using a data connection.
 Just imagine a smartphone without network signal!

 You might need to restore EFS in case you encounter connectivity issues.
 The first thing that comes to your mind in case of data connectivity issues should be APN settings.
 Those are carrier’s parameters stored on your phone, so it knows where to connect (what server) when MMS message arrives or you want to browse the web.
 If your Access Point Name (APN) settings are correct (Google that one or contact your carrier) and your connections still don’t work, then it might be the problem with EFS partition.
 In any case, EFS is the last thing I would mess around with, as it is delicate and important.
 In case you haven’t backed it up and find yourself without it, you are kinda screwed as there is no way of getting it back.
 So proceed with caution.

 EFS partition remains hidden, and in theory, well-protected so flashing custom ROMs and kernels, rooting and other “superuser” staff shouldn’t be harmful.
 But this is real life and scenarios are countless and sometimes pieces fit up together just perfectly (in a bad sense) and EFS gets erased or its data corrupted.